-Service Area Registration Services Budget Ref.
-EIA 32 Head of Service Paul Holloway / Steven Hird Briefly and sim oly explain what budget changes are propose d.
-Budget Proposal which customers Service will be reorganised to optimise income go can access the certificate search and extending val).
-There will also be an increase in fees and cl the hours for whi Highlight the m avoided ain / most significant potential impacts which will need to be removed, mitigated or Summary of impacts The increase in fees and charges will have a financial impact on all service users but no disproportionate impact on any equalities groups.
+Service Area Registration Ser vices Budget Ref.
+EIA 32 Head of Service Paul Holloway / Steven Hird Briefly and simp oly explain what budget changes are proposed d.
+Budget Proposal The Registration Service will be reorganised to optimise income generation.
+This includes limiting the time in which customers can access the certificate search and extending the hours for which ceremonies can take place (subject to approval).
+There will also be an increase in fees and charges.
+Highlight the ma ain / most significant potential impacts which will need to be removed, mitigated or Summary of impacts The increase in fees and charges will have a financial impact on all service users but no disproportionate impact on any equalities groups.
 There is no increase to the minimum statutory charge of £49.00 for a basic Register Office marriage The reductions in opening hours for the search room will have the same impact on all equalities groups, which, in the main, will be a delay in the time it takes to receive a certificate.
 The service remains open albeit on a limited basis.
 Customers can still contact the General Registration Office for the same service during normal office hours.
 The changes to ceremony times provide customers with more choice for marriages and civil partnerships, resulting in an improved service for customers.
 Impacts identified on the following 'protected characteristics': none, Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
 We will advertise the hours in which the search room is open so as not to inconvenience customers, as well as changes to fees and charges and the new ceremony times.
 Age No The budget savings do not introduce a specific impact to this group but there will be a financial impact across all groups as a result of the increase in fees and charges.
 Similarly, there may be an impact as a result services provided by the will be widely advertised.